AudiTranscribe/AudiTranscribe-Documentation/tutorial/3-beginning-to-transcribe.md

 * To scroll up or down, use the **scroll** **wheel** to scroll up or down.
 * To move left or right, drag the spectrogram by clicking and dragging on the spectrogram.
-* Alternatively, you can use the **scroll to playhead button** to help you move along the spectrogram.
+* Alternatively, you can click the **scroll to playhead button** to help you move along the spectrogram.
-    * However, this is not recommended as it is very jerky.

 </details>